Moving to the City

 I’ve always moved in the rhythm of nature.
 I’ve always, and when I say always, I mean since my parents moved us to the West Oz south coast when I was a tiny tot, been acutely aware of nature.
 How the trees look at different periods of the day, that fucking noisy bird with its tuneless song outside my window at five in the morning, the way the sky shifts as the wind changes direction.
 I used to always say that I hated the city and lived for the fresh air and the collective sensitivity to the natural environment that comes with living in coastal communities.
 I’ve always kinda felt like my identity is tied up in the landscape.

-The clear West Oz water
+The clear blue of West Oz water.

 But then cities started to grow on me.
 Gradually, I’ve started to foster a fascination for the webbing of a city, the way humans create this layering of life, generations building on top of each other, eating into the landscape as people trudge about their lives.
 Each of our little bubbles interlace in a brief encounter at the traffic lights, a knowing look across the train, a quick “excuse me” as you pass in the doorway of a café.
 Getting to know a city is like getting to know an infinitely complex person.
 The demography of a city is like the emotional and intellectual terrain of a person’s inner landscape.
 With a city at least, most of us have google maps as a guide.